Plans and Reports

 Water Quality Improvement Plans

-The City collaborated with other jurisdictions and stakeholders throughout the San Diego Region to develop Water Quality Improvement Plans (WQIP) for each watersheds within its jurisdiction.
-The goal of the WQIPs is to protect, preserve, enhance, and restore water quality of receiving water bodies.
-This goal will be accomplished through an adaptive planning and management process that identifies the highest priority water quality conditions within a watershed and implements strategies to achieve improvements in the quality of discharges from the Responsible Agencies' storm drain systems.
+The City collaborated with other jurisdictions and stakeholders throughout the San Diego Region to develop Water Quality Improvement Plans (WQIPs) for each watershed within its jurisdiction.
+The goal of the WQIPs is to protect, preserve, enhance, and restore the water quality of receiving water bodies.
+This goal will be accomplished through an adaptive planning and management process that identifies the highest priority water quality conditions within a watershed and implements strategies to improve the quality of discharges from the Responsible Agencies' storm drain systems.

 The City of San Diego is the lead on the WQIP development for the San Dieguito, Los Peñasquitos and Mission Bay watersheds.
 The City is also a participating agency in the San Diego River, San Diego Bay and Tijuana River watersheds.
 For more information on the plans and annual reporting, please visit the link below: